 How did this superiority complex come about?

-In order to understand how this arrogance of the descendants arose, we have to analyze that this is due to the fact of the mixture between Japanese and Brazilian culture.
-Japan has a strong hierarchy and nationalism in its culture, Brazil has a strong tone of freedom and individualism.
+To understand how this arrogance of the descendants arose, we must analyze that it is due to the mixing of Japanese and Brazilian culture.
+Japan has a strong hierarchy and nationalism in its culture, while Brazil has a strong tone of freedom and individualism.

-• Distorted view of your values and capabilities;
+- Distorted view of your values and abilities;

-• Difficulty receiving criticism and recognizing one's mistakes;
+- Difficulty in receiving criticism and recognizing one's own mistakes;

 These are some symptoms of people with a superiority complex.
 Now ask yourself, do I fit in with any of these things?
 Do I need to improve something?